syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/appearance.md

 ## Margin

-Set the margin for the heatmap from its container by using the [margin](../api/heatmap/#margin) property.
+Set the margin for the HeatMap from its container by using the [margin](../api/heatmap/#margin) property.

 {% if page.publishingplatform == "typescript" %}